 Entry-level managers may need more basics than more experienced managers.
 Understanding who knows what also allows you to tap into employees who can be leaders among their peers.

-Target areas to be addressed
+Target areas to address

 Once you assess what employees already know, planning which areas to target is easy.